Chart Color Schemes

 Earlwood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 78 projects that are expected to impact the area.
-Notable among these are Sydney Metro City & Southwest, Botany Aquatic Centre Redevelopment, Bexley North Hotel Mixed-Use Development, and Sir Joseph Banks Carpark and Amenities.
-The following list details those projects that are likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 78 projects likely impacting the area.
+Key projects include Sydney Metro City & Southwest, Botany Aquatic Centre Redevelopment, Bexley North Hotel Mixed-Use Development, and Sir Joseph Banks Carpark and Amenities.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.